- Approval for Contracts and Grants

-The UM Department of Health and Safety monitors the biological, chemical, occupational, and radiological safety of the campus.
+The UM Department of Laboratory Services monitors the biological, chemical, occupational, and radiological safety of the campus.
 The department publishes manuals related to these safety issues; provides training and education materials to faculty, staff, and students, as appropriate; reviews and approves research protocols related to these issues before research commences; and signs the UM Transmittal Sheet to indicate researchers’ compliance with UM and federal regulations in proposals that are submitted to external sponsors for support.

 University Safety Manuals

 University Safety Manuals — including the Biological, Chemical, Occupational, and Radiological Safety Manuals — list all University policies and procedures for the conduct of research in the laboratories of the University.
-Copies of the manuals are located in departmental offices, in appropriate laboratories, and in the Department of Health and Safety.
+Copies of the manuals are located in departmental offices, in appropriate laboratories, and in the Department of Laboratory Services.

 Safety Training Courses